luis-moral/orquest-test/README.md

 Java 17+ required.

 You can run the application:
-  - Using gradle: `./gradlew clean bootJar`
+  - Using gradle: `./gradlew clean bootRun`
   - Running [Application.main()](src/main/java/orquest/Application.java) from your IDE
   - Or generating a jar: `./gradlew clean bootJar` and runing it: `java -jar .\build\libs\orquest-test-0.0.1-SNAPSHOT.jar`